 Make a lunch stop in the northern city of Akko, and spend a few hours wandering the ruins of the Old City.
 Akko (also called Acre) is one of Israel’s most diverse and has nearly five thousand years of history.
 Start your drive to Jerusalem in the mid-afternoon – the good news is that you’ll be there in time for dinner!

-Jerusalem – 4 days
+4 days in Jerusalem

 Whether or not you return your rental car immediately depends on your exact schedule – a car can be more of a liability than an asset in Jerusalem in general, unless you’re there on Shabbat.
 Buses don’t run on Shabbat (from Friday evening to Saturday evening) and most activities within the city are closed as well.
 Non-religious Jerusalemites often leave the city on Shabbat, and it’s easy to get around by car since the roads are completely empty.
 You may need to adjust the sequence of the schedule below based on Shabbat and other Jewish holidays – even institutions that are open on Saturdays often close early on Friday afternoons, so have a look at their websites before heading over.
 Sunday-Thursday are the best days to visit the Old City to avoid the Muslim and Jewish holy days which come with denser crowds and store/restaurant/activity closures.
 Check out my favorite Jewish holiday calendar here.